-Currently, the volume and supply of appropriate early-stage risk capital in service of low- and lower-middle income populations in emerging markets is insufficient to meet growing demands from investment intermediaries and enterprises.
-The Frontier Finance Working Group convenes experienced early-stage impact investors, as well as those interested in exploring frontier finance investments, to share learnings, specific structures and transactions, and discuss the barriers investors face when evaluating early-stage investments with perceived high risk.
+Currently, the volume and supply of appropriate capital in service of low- and lower-middle income populations in emerging markets is insufficient to meet growing demands from investment intermediaries and enterprises.
+The Frontier Finance Working Group convenes experienced impact investors, as well as those interested in exploring frontier finance investments, to share learnings, specific structures and transactions, and discuss the barriers investors face when evaluating frontier finance investments.
 The Working Group activities complement and inform a research study on the financial and impact performance of frontier finance transactions.

 The GIIN’s Frontier Finance Working Group will be carried out in close collaboration with other industry efforts, including the Collaborative on Frontier Finance, a new multi-stakeholder initiative that aims to increase the amount of appropriate capital for small and growing businesses in frontier and emerging markets.